sfo-initiative/sfo-initiative.netlify.app/content/pages/contact.md

 # Get in Touch.

-If you've got an inquiry for a job or project,drop me a line at hello@hello.com or fill the form right here.
+If you have a concern about an opportunity, i.e. how to apply, how to build a resume and cover letter, how to choose the right opportunity, drop us a line at 1997tchatomikael@gmail.com or jpenlap2000@gmail.com or fill the form right here.